 This complexity will be eliminated by using the new 4680 cell design and coupled with the tabless cell construction, the manufacturing process becomes even simpler requiring fewer parts.

-Sandy Munro even showed one of the Model Y module spaces filled with his 5070 dummy cells which he predicted before the Battery Day, pretty close idea and the size estimate (see Fig 4).
+Sandy Munro even showed one of the Model Y module spaces filled with his 4680 dummy cells which he predicted before the Battery Day, a pretty close idea and the size estimate (see Fig 4).

 Improved battery cooling